sigp/positions-vacant/security-internship.md

 If you're interested in this internship opportunity, please complete the application form [here](https://forms.gle/6UXxmxfPYsAzGAt99).

-If you prefer not to use the Google Forms application, you can also submit your application via email to [careers@sigmaprime.io](mailto:careers@sigmaprime.io).

 We look forward to receiving your application!